|Amb. Dina Mufti delivers fortnight press briefing

 Alemata, Betmera, Negash, Wukro, Maria, Michew, Dansha, Turkan, Samre.

-– In addition, the statement said, we have given utmost attention to help banks restore
+– In addition, the statement said, we have given utmost attention to help banks restore their

-has been restored for Banks in Mekele and Adigrat since January 2021.
+been restored for Banks in Mekele and Adigrat since January 2021.

 Economic and CitizenCentred Diplomacy

-State Minister Tsion Teklu received at her office on Friday a delegation of Russian investors
+State Minister Tsion Teklu received at her office on Friday a delegation of Russian investors from

-from St. Petersburg city.
+St. Petersburg city.
 The Ministry, under the office of State Minister Tsion Tekleu, carried

 outperformance of the recent movement to promote Ethiopia under the theme “Rising Ethiopia”